 Norma is a Research Fellow in Science & Technology Studies Department at University College London, and has led a number of ESRC-funded projects on impacts of government policies on science and health on the research and user communities.
 She previously worked for the UK Medical Research Council (MRC), serving in a variety of managerial and policy positions, including as an Executive Director responsible for all branches of MRC research management.

-Becky is head of policy for the Association of Medical Research Charities (AMRC).
+Becky is Head of Public Affairs at the Royal Society.
 Becky studied natural sciences at Durham University and has an MSc in science communication from Imperial College, London.
-She joined the Science Media Centre in 2003, moving on in 2005 to work on science policy in Westminster for Dr Evan Harris MP, Liberal Democrat science spokesperson.
+She joined the Science Media Centre in 2003, moving on in 2005 to work on science policy in Westminster for Dr Evan Harris MP, Liberal Democrat science spokesperson and then become Head of Policy at the Association of Medical Research Charities (AMRC).
 Becky also manages the APPG on Medical Research and is a committee member of Stempra.

 Emily is a climate scientist and leads the Open Oceans research group at the British Antarctic Survey, which is focused on understanding the role of the polar oceans in the global climate system.
 She is also a fellow of Darwin College, a member of the Faculty of Mathematics, an associate of the Cambridge Centre for Climate Change Mitigation Research and a member of Faculty for many programmes of the Cambridge Programme for Sustainability Leadership, all at the University of Cambridge.